 - Restrict yourself to taking the best trades

-In a nutshell, you become a more resilient trader.
+As a result of these changes, you become a more resilient trader.

 #2: Losing a trade does not mean you are a terrible trader.